 • Sport organizations must work proactively to address their governance issues and incompatibilities with the European law, in cooperation with player associations.

 • European and national social dialogue with the active involvement of player.
 Associations must be recognized and promoted as essential component of good governance.

 The increased emphasis on good governance in sport is positive and we support moves to improve sports governance.
-Europe is in a unique position to act as a force for good in ensuring that sports organizations fulfil their obligation to provide a sporting environment that is well governed, free of corruption, manipulation and cheating and that protects, respects and guarantees the fundamental rights of athletes.
-Monitoring, compliance and effective remedy are all essential components of good governance in sport.
+Europe is in a unique position to act as a force for good in ensuring that sports organisations fulfil their obligation to provide a sporting environment that is well governed, free of corruption, manipulation and cheating and that protects, respects and promotes the fundamental rights of athletes.

-New challenges related to the governance of sport could be discussed and solved through the social dialogue between athletes and employers.
-European Collective Bargaining Agreements are an important goal for player associations.
-Sport organizations cannot unilaterally impose rules and regulations and need to engage with athletes when creating rules that affects them.
-The European Commission, especially the Sports Unit, should promote social dialogue in the sport sector as a key principle for European sports policy and good governance in professional and elite sport.
+Pursuing to this, sport organisations cannot unilaterally impose rules and regulations and need to engage with athletes when creating rules that affect them.
+New challenges related to the governance of sport should be discussed and solved through the social dialogue between the legitimate representatives of athletes and employers.
+The European Commission should promote social dialogue in the sport sector as a key principle for European sports policy and good governance in professional and elite sport.